-OvenMediaEngine currently supports live sources using RTMP, a real-time messaging protocol supported by most popular encoders such as OBS, XSplit, and others.
-Also, we are developing input protocols such as SRT and MPEG-TS so that OvenMediaEngine can support more encoders.
+OvenMediaEngine supports live sources from RTMP, a real-time messaging protocol supported by most popular encoders such as OBS, XSplit, and others.

 When a live source inputs to the

 <Application>, a stream is automatically created in the

 <Application>.
 The created stream is passed to Encoder and Publisher.

 If you set up a live stream using an RTMP-based encoder, you need to set the following in

 <BlockDuplicateStreamName> is a policy for streams that are inputted as overlaps.

 Accepts a new stream inputted as overlap and disconnects the existing stream.

 If you want to publish the source stream, you need to set the following in the Encoder:

 If you use the default configuration, the